Court system of Canada: History of the federal courts

 The first federal court was the Exchequer Court of Canada, created in 1875 at the same time as the Supreme Court of Canada.
 The Exchequer Court was a trial court, with a limited jurisdiction over civil actions brought against the federal government, tax disputes under federal tax laws, admiralty matters, compensation for expropriation of private property by the federal Crown, negligence of federal public servants, and intellectual property, including patents and copyright.
 The name of the court came from the Exchequer Court of England, which had a similar jurisdiction over tax disputes.
 At first, there were no separate judges for the Exchequer Court.
 The judges of the Supreme Court of Canada were also appointed to the Exchequer Court.
 Individual judges of the Supreme Court would sit as a judge of the Exchequer Court, with an appeal lying to the Supreme Court.
-The Exchequer Court did not have any jurisdiction to review the actions of federal administrative agencies.
-That function was fulfilled by the provincial superior trial courts.
+The Exchequer Court did not have any jurisdiction to review the actions of federal administrative agencies; this function was fulfilled by the provincial superior trial courts.

 In 1971, Parliament passed the Federal Court Act which abolished the Exchequer Court and created a new court, the Federal Court of Canada.
+The jurisdiction of the Federal Court was significantly greater than the Exchequer Court, as it received the power to review decisions of federal administrative officials and tribunals.
 That Court had two divisions: the Federal Court – Trial Division, and the Federal Court – Appeal Division.
 Although the two divisions had different functions, they were all part of a single court.

+The Exchequer Court and then the Federal Court initially had exclusive jurisdiction over claims against the federal government, but this jurisdiction was made concurrent with the provincial superior courts by amendments to the Federal Courts Act in 1990.

 In 2003, Parliament passed legislation which divided the Federal Court into two courts.
 The Federal Court – Trial Division became the Federal Court of Canada, while the Federal Court – Appeal Division became the Federal Court of Appeal.
 The jurisdiction of the two new courts is essentially the same as the corresponding former divisions of the Federal Court.

 Although the federal courts can be said to have the same prestige as the superior courts from the provinces and territories, they lack the "inherent jurisdiction" (to be explained later) possessed by superior courts such as the Ontario Superior Court of Justice.